-Business registry offices may be independent services or work in liaison with other registries (land, civil and IRN services).
+Business registry offices may work as independent services or in liaison with other registries (land, civil, vehicle) that are also IRN services.
 Commercial acts may be registered at any business registry office, there being no geographical limitations on their area of competence.

 What commercial companies are required to register: